hazemKrimi/discord-bot/README.md

-# Bantoufi Discord Bot
+# Discord Bot
-Simply a discord bot that plays audio tracks from facebook, youtube and podcast websites
+A bot that plays audio tracks from facebook, youtube and podcast websites

 # Development
 For development on Windows you need the following node modules installed globally: